-Funding for these programs relies in part on oil prices remaining close our estimates or higher levels and other factors to generate sufficient cash flow.
+Funding our anticipated capital expenditures relies in part on oil prices remaining close to our estimates or higher levels and other factors to generate sufficient cash flow.
 Low oil prices affect our revenues, which in turn affect our debt capacity and the covenants in our financing agreements, as well as the amount of cash we can borrow using our oil reserves as collateral, the amount of cash we are able to generate from current operations and the amount of cash we can obtain from prepayment agreements.
 If we are not able to generate the sales which, together with our current cash resources, are sufficient to fund our capital program, we will not be able to efficiently execute our work program, which would cause us to further decrease our work program and would harm our business outlook, investor confidence and our share price.

-In addition, actions taken by the company to maximize ongoing projects and to reduce expenses, including renegotiations and reduction of oil and gas service contracts and other initiatives included in the cost cutting program adopted by us may expose us to claims and contingencies from interested parties that may have a negative impact on our business, financial condition, results of operations and cash flows.
-If oil prices continue to remain low we may be unable to meet our contractual obligations with oil and service contracts and our suppliers.
+In addition, actions taken by the company to maximize ongoing projects and to reduce expenses, including renegotiations and reduction of oil and gas service contracts and other initiatives such as cost cutting may expose us to claims and contingencies from interested parties that may have a negative impact on our business, financial condition, results of operations and cash flows.
+If oil prices are lower than expected, we may be unable to meet our contractual obligations with oil and service contracts and our suppliers.
 Equally, those third parties may be unable to meet their contractual obligations to us as a result of the oil price crisis, impacting on our operations.